fpagliughi/sockpp/README.md

-SOCKPP_BUILD_STATIC | OFF | Whether to build the static library SOCKPP_BUILD_DOCUMENTATION | OFF | Create and install the HTML based API documentation (requires Doxygen) SOCKPP_BUILD_EXAMPLES | OFF | Build example programs
+SOCKPP_BUILD_STATIC | OFF | Whether to build the static library SOCKPP_BUILD_DOCUMENTATION | OFF | Create and install the HTML based API documentation (requires Doxygen) SOCKPP_BUILD_EXAMPLES | OFF | Build example programs SOCKPP_BUILD_TESTS | OFF | Build the unit tests

 ## TCP Sockets

-TCP applications are usually set up as either servers or clients.
-The `tcp_acceptor` is used to create a TCP server.
+TCP and other "streaming" network applications are usually set up as either servers or clients.
+An acceptor is used to create a TCP/streaming server.
 It binds an address and listens on a known port to accept incoming connections.
-When a connection is accepted, a new, streaming `tcp_socket` is created.
+When a connection is accepted, a new, streaming socket is created.
 That new socket can be handled directly or moved to a thread (or thread pool) for processing.

-Conversely, to create a TCP client, a `tcp_connector` object is created and connected to a server at a known address (host and socket).
+Conversely, to create a TCP client, a connector object is created and connected to a server at a known address (typically host and socket).
 When connected, the socket is a streaming one which can be used to read and write, directly.

+For IPv4 the `tcp_acceptor` and `tcp_connector` classes are used to create servers and clients, respectively.
+These use the `inet_address` class to specify endpoint addresses composed of a 32-bit host address and a 16-bit port number.

 ### TCP server: `tcp_acceptor`